Vila Florica: Communist expropriation

-After 1948, with the installation of a communist regime, the Florica estate was nationalized and the Ion I.C.
+After 1948 the Florica estate was nationalized and the Ion I.C.
 Brătianu Cultural Foundation ceased to exist.
-Many books and pieces of furniture were forcibly removed from the center, with some sources explicitly stating that numerous books were burned.
-The statue of Ion I. C. Brătianu was also taken down, though it was not destroyed.
-Elisa Brătianu was evicted from her home, and her property was expropriated.
-Furthermore, Dinu Brătianu, the last owner of the villa, was expropriated and arrested without trial, ultimately dying in prison.
-During the 1950s, political refugees from the Greek Civil War were housed at Florica, and the village itself was temporarily renamed "Partizanii."
-This name lasted until 1964, when it was changed again to Ștefăneștii Noi.
+Books and furniture were forcibly removed from the mansion, with some sources stating that numerous books were burned.
+Elisa Brătianu was evicted and her property expropriated.
+Dinu Brătianu, the villa's last private owner, was arrested without trial at age 84 and died in Sighet prison in 1950.
+During the 1950s the house took in political refugees from the Greek Civil War, and the surrounding village was renamed "Partizanii," a name it held from 1950 until 1964, when it reverted to Ștefăneștii Noi.